Lab Safety Instructors

 Additionally, Dr. Kaufman is a past chair of the International Council for Associations of Science Education (ICASE), Committee on Safety in Science Education.

-In addition to teaching lab safety for LSI, Ian is a compliance officer with Tower Laboratories, Inc. in Centerbrook, Connecticut.
+In addition to teaching lab safety for LSI, Ian is a Chemical Health and Laboratory Safety Professional at the University of Connecticut Office of the Vice President for Research .
 He has extensive experience overseeing biosafety and biosecurity training and compliance for federal, military and civilian organizations.
 Some of his areas of expertise include: virology and microbiology, biological select agent federal regulatory compliance, high-containment biosafety training and development, and integrated data management design.
 One of his recent projects was managing biosafety compliance for more than 1,000 employees of 60 different companies at the U.S. Department of Homeland Security Plum Island Animal Disease Center in New York.
 This is the only laboratory in the nation that can work on live foot-and-mouth disease virus.
 He began his career in the Navy as a special operations hospital corpsman and a flight emergency medical technician in East Asia.